The QSIR programmes focus on service improvement and are delivered to a range of staff involved in healthcare.

 The QSIR programmes are delivered in a variety of formats to suit different levels of improvement experience and are supported by publications that guide participants in the use of tried and tested improvement tools, and featured approaches, as well as encouraging reflective learning.

-- Quality, Service Improvement and Redesign – Outlines the QSIR programmes available and where to find out more.
+- Quality, service improvement and redesign programmes – This document outlines the QSIR programmes available and where to find out more.